igormcoelho/wd-ultra-mycloud-owncloud/README.md

 ## Manually Adding Files do ownCloud

 If you want to add GigaBytes of files, please don't use sync, it will take years!!
 Use SSH or USB to copy your files directly to `/mnt/HD/.../owncloud_www/data/USERNAME/files/NEW_DIRECTORY`.
-To index these files, perform a `docker exec ... /bin/bash` into your container, and execute: `sudo -u www-data php occ files:scan --path "USERNAME/files/NEW_DIRECTORY"`
+To index these files, perform a `docker exec ... /bin/bash` into your container, and execute: `cd /var/www/owncloud`, `sudo -u www-data php occ files:scan --path "USERNAME/files/NEW_DIRECTORY"`

 ## future advices